typedb/typedb-docs/01-running-typedb/01-install-and-run.md

 Otherwise, if you have manually downloaded TypeDB, `cd` into the unzipped folder and run `./typedb server`.

+This command will run in the foreground of your current terminal, so to do other operations such as using console, it's best to use another terminal.

 ## Stop the TypeDB Server
 To stop the TypeDB Server, press Ctrl-C in same terminal as the one where you started it in.